lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/00 Introduction.md

-# Commands and Events Management
+# Commands and Events Management introduction

 This section contains the different components related to the commands and events from the TMA that are: